Maryland Disorderly Conduct Attorney

 - Unlawfully entering another person’s home for purposes of disturbing the peace – In Maryland, it is unlawful to enter someone else’s home with the intention of disturbing the peace or behaving in a disorderly manner.

-If the State has charged you with disorderly conduct or disturbing the peace, you should contact a criminal defense lawyer as soon as possible.
-An experienced criminal defense lawyer at Alpert Schreyer Poe may be able to help you formulate a legal defense, represent you in court, or work out a favorable plea deal with the prosecution.
+If the State has charged you with disorderly conduct or disturbing the peace, you should contact a defense lawyer as soon as possible.
+Alpert Schreyer may be able to help you formulate a legal defense, represent you in court, or work out a favorable plea deal with the prosecution.

 Potential Penalties Upon Conviction